-Many consider VGA as the last resort when it comes to using interfaces for display.
+Many consider VGA as the last resort when it comes to using the interfaces for display.
 Despite VGA being present on most of the laptops in the modern day and age, it is nothing more than a last resort for many people.

 Why?
-Well, that is because VGA is definitely capable of delivering high resolution at decent refresh rate, due to its age and limitations, the pixel quality is marred in more than one place.
+Well, that is because VGA is definitely capable of delivering high resolution at a decent refresh rate, due to its age and limitations, the pixel quality is marred in more than one place.

 This means that your images or videos will more likely to appear blurry rather than appearing as they should be.
-That is why VGA is slowly being removed from modern computers, and does not really serve the real purpose as many people would want.
+That is why VGA is slowly being removed from modern computers and does not really serve the real purpose as many people would want.

 HDMI vs DisplayPort vs DVI vs VGA: Which One is Better?

-After having a detailed look at all these interfaces, if the question is still dangling in your mind regarding which video interface is better, then you need to understand that both HDMI, and DisplayPort are certainly on the top of this food chain and for all the right reasons as well.
+After having a detailed look at all these interfaces, if the question is still dangling in your mind regarding which video interface is better, then you need to understand that both HDMI and DisplayPort are certainly on the top of this food chain and for all the right reasons as well.

 Still, if you are looking for the most concrete answer, HDMI is going to do you a solid in almost every single situation.

-However, if you are using a really high end monitor that has a high refresh rate and features such as G-Sync, as well as HDR, then DisplayPort is the way to go.
+However, if you are using a really high-end monitor that has a high refresh rate and features such as G-Sync, as well as HDR, then DisplayPort is the way to go.
 Which also means that DisplayPort is the king of the food change at the moment.

 With that said, I am not going to completely shun away the use of DVI as in some applications, DVI is still better, and more economical.
 Especially if you only want to drive a 1440p panel that offers 60 hertz.